yunusemre04/HTML5/README.md

 After this training I'd continue to learn CSS and at last I have learned how to do responsive web sites.As a result of this I made a website.If you want to look my website here is the link: yunusemre.lovestoblog.com

+(İf the website is not fullscreen you can fix to do with zoom in or zoom out)